Questions and Answers: Victims of Human Trafficking, T Nonimmigrant Status

 Q. Is A Victim of Trafficking Eligible For Any Services And Benefits?

-A. Victims of trafficking may be eligible for a number of federally funded benefits and services regardless of immigration status if they have been certified by the U.S. Department of Health and Human Services (HHS), Office of Refugee Resettlement (ORR).
-Once a victim has been certified, they are eligible for the same services as a refugee.
-If the victim is under the age of 18, he or she is eligible for certain benefits without the requirement of certification.
+A. Victims of trafficking may be eligible for a number of federally and state funded benefits and services regardless of immigration status if they have been certified by the U.S. Department of Health and Human Services (HHS), Office of Refugee Resettlement (ORR).
+Once a victim has been certified, they are eligible for benefits and services to the same extent as a refugee.
+If the victim is under the age of 18, they are eligible for certain benefits without the requirement of certification.